What Are Game Improvement Irons?

 Game improvement irons usually go farther than blades, but maybe not for the reasons you might think.

-For example in many bladed sets the 7 iron could be 34 degrees or even 36 degrees in older sets, but the lofts of the newest Callaway and TaylorMade super game improvement sets are 27.5 and 28.5 degrees, respectively.
-That’s the same loft or even lower than a standard 5 iron from some player’s sets!
+For example in many forged blade sets, like the Mizuno MP-15s, the 7 iron could be 34 degrees or even 36 degrees in older sets, but the lofts of the newest Callaway and TaylorMade super game improvement sets are 27.5 and 28.5 degrees, respectively.
+That’s the same loft or even lower than a standard 5 iron from some player’s iron sets!

 Final Thoughts